 A living kidney donation involves the removal of a kidney from a living donor and placement into a recipient whose kidneys no longer function properly.
 To determine whether you are a viable candidate to donate a kidney, basic blood work and urine tests are performed at your convenience.

-Once the donor and the recipient are approved for transplant, the surgery date will be set based on the request of the donor/recipient and the availability of surgeon.
-Living donors typically stay in the hospital one to two days.
+Once the donor and the recipient are approved for transplant, the surgery date will be set based on the request of the donor and recipient and the availability of a surgeon.

 Kidney transplant online resources